 The Marketing program draws on economic, behavioral, psychological and administrative theory to focus on marketing problems faced by the firm and its management.
 Through a combination of discipline- and field-based methods, the curriculum enables students to master concepts and research skills directly relevant to business problems.
 Candidates must come to understand the point of view of practicing managers and be able to bring theory and careful research to bear in illuminating important business problems.

 The DBA program requires a minimum of 13 semester-long doctoral courses.
 Students in the Marketing program are required to complete a year-long discipline sequence typically in microeconomics, psychology, or sociology.
-They also complete courses in the areas of business management theory, research methods, academic field seminars, and the Business Education for Scholars and Teachers (BEST) Series.
+They also complete courses in the areas of business management theory, research methods, academic field seminars, and two MBA elective curriculum courses.
 In addition to HBS courses, students may take courses at other Harvard Schools and MIT.

 Students are required to complete a teaching assignment for one full academic term.